Looking for the best golf courses in Sydney? You’ve come to the right place.

 New South Wales Golf Club | La Perouse

-Equally as exclusive as Royal Sydney (yet somehow less intimidating), the NSW Golf Club makes the most of its rugged coastal surroundings.
+Equally as exclusive as Royal Sydney Golf Club (yet somehow less intimidating), the New South Wales Golf Club makes the most of its rugged coastal surroundings.
 Players who make the pilgrimage to its undulating fairways and small greens find themselves at the mercy of Mother Nature, who sees fit to test them with fickle sea winds and the vast water hazard of Botany Bay.

-The club’s signature hole is the 6th, an iconic par 3 perched on a rocky outcrop overlooking the wreck of the SS Minmi.
+The signature hole of this esteemed golf course is the 6th, an iconic par 3 perched on a rocky outcrop overlooking the wreck of the SS Minmi.
 It could also wreck your scorecard.
-The course is so challenging that players must have a handicap below 27 to get on the tee.
+The golf course is so challenging that players must have a handicap below 27 to get on the tee.

 Address: Botany Bay National Park, 101 Henry Head Lane, La Perouse, 2036